You are viewing United States

 Food Safety Solutions

-Consumers Expect Safe Food, Every Time
+Consumers Expect and Deserve Safe Food

 When consumers purchase food, not only do they expect it to taste good, they also have a built-in expectation and assumption that the product is safe for them to eat.
-Yet, according to the Center for Disease Control, one in six Americans gets sick from eating contaminated food.1

 • Undeclared allergens